 - Order: Anguilliformes

 Ribbon Eel Distribution, Habitat, and Ecology

-First of all, the dazzlingly colored Ribbon Eel evolved as endemic to a fairly extensive territorial range.
+Quite surprisingly to some people, the dazzlingly colored Ribbon Eel evolved as endemic to a fairly extensive territorial range.
 In fact, that surprisingly broad range of habitation extends from the waters off East Africa to southern Asia, and Australia.

-Although the gorgeous Ribbon Eel tends to be fairly gentle in comparison to some other eels, it often gets mistaken for an aggressive species.
+Although the Ribbon Eel tends to be fairly gentle in comparison to some other eels, it often gets mistaken for an aggressive species.
 This erroneous impression occurs due to the fact that its mouth stays open as if poised to strike.
 In reality, it does this so that it can breathe.

 This amazing ocean creature predominantly feeds as an ambush predator, much like many related species.
 In this, it’s perfectly evolved and adapted.
 From its concealment, it swiftly pounces upon its prey which usually mainly consists of either shrimp or small fish.